 upstream repository into your local

-upstream repository is the Alluxio open source project.
+upstream repository was previously set to the Alluxio open source project.

-Now, you can create a new branch in order to work on the New Contributor task you took earlier.
+Create a new branch to work on the New Contributor task you took earlier.
 To create a branch name awesome_feature, run:

 $ git checkout -b awesome_feature